-Blog > Treatment Strategies > Somatic Experiencing Techniques & Exercises to Heal Trauma in the Body
+Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 What You'll Learn

-The key principles behind somatic experiencing therapy and how it supports trauma recovery
+- The key principles of somatic experiencing therapy and how it compares to EMDR and other trauma therapies

-Tips for integrating somatic interventions into trauma-informed practice
+- Practical tips for integrating somatic therapy techniques into trauma-informed clinical practice

 Contents